 Our paint correction services can transform your paint into a glossier, shinier surface than it was when you first brought it home- this is not an over-exaggeration!
 Depending on the level of perfection you desire and the level of imperfection found within your vehicles exterior surface, our highly trained technicians can utilize even more assertive methods, such as wet-sanding, to achieve levels of gloss and brilliance you never thought possible.
 After a paint correction, we recommend installing a pro ceramic coating to lock in your new finish and protect it for years to come.

-Swirl-marks, scratches and other imperfection can come to life in many different ways.
+Swirl marks, scratches and other surface imperfections can come to life in many different ways.
 Some of these are unavoidable, such as road grit and grime.
-Dallas's roads aren't free of environmental and industrial contaminants that will always inflict microscopic scratch on your car.
+Dallas / Fort Worth roads aren't free of environmental and industrial contaminants that will always inflict microscopic scratch on your car.

 This is why it is always better to remove them using the 2-bucket wash method to avoid inflecting a different kind of paint defect while trying to prevent another.
 When you remove these things, you can scrape the surface and leave marks.
 Tar and water spots can also cause clear coat problems.
 We know we're probably overloading you with information but our team will always assist you after a paint correction on how to maintain your better than brand new finish!

-There are also instances where the car owner himself is to blame for the poor condition of the clear coat.
+There are also instances where the car owner themselves are to blame for the poor condition of the clear coat.
 Poor car washing techniques can leave swirl marks, micro-scratches, and other problems.
-For example, using a regular cloths to wash your car or a beach towel for drying your paint can create some serious swirl-marks on your car.
-We recommend using the two-bucket washing method with high-quality microfibre washing mitts and drying towels as a good starting point for washing your paint.
+For example, using a regular cloth to wash your car or a beach towel for drying your paint can create some serious swirl marks on your car.
+We recommend using the two-bucket washing method with high-quality microfiber washing mitts and drying towels as a good starting point for washing your paint.

 Some enthusiasts like to polish or "paint correct" their car by themselves and we applaud them for their courage and dedication.
-But one must be entirely sure that he has the proper equipment and experience before polish his own car.
-The rule of thumb is if you've never mechanically polished a car before, start with a scrap hood as you more likely to inflict more damage than anything when starting to learn the art of "paint correction".
+But one must be entirely sure that he has the proper equipment and experience before polishing their own car.
+The rule of thumb is: if you've never mechanically polished a car before, start with a scrap hood as you are likely to inflict more damage than anything when starting to learn the art of "paint correction".